speca-google/adk_jira_agent/README.md

 Run the `generate_jira_prompt.py` script from the root directory.

-It will connect to your Jira instance, collect metadata, and use the Gemini API to generate a complete and optimized prompt file.
+It will connect to your Jira instance, collect metadata, samples and use the Gemini to generate a complete and optimized prompt file.

 ```
 python generate_jira_prompt.py